 - The number of stakeholders.

 A project business case is a document that explains a project from a business perspective.
 It describes the business goals that a company and other stakeholders will achieve through a particular project.
-However, the project business case should be updated regularly over time as new realizations will be highlighted as the project goes through different phases.
+However, it should be updated regularly over time, as new realizations will be highlighted as the project goes through different phases.